Looking for Public Speaking Resources? You’ve Come to The Right Place.

 - FREE subscription to Frank’s weekly presentation skills ezine

-- FREE PDF electronic copy of Frank’s upcoming book “Speak Well and Prosper: Tips, Tools and Techniques for Better Presentations
+- FREE PDF electronic copy of Frank’s new book “Speak Well and Prosper: Tips, Tools and Techniques for Better Presentations"

 Your investment is $350 per hour with a 2 hour minimum for each visit (the client is charged for $700 for 2 hours or any part thereof and an additional $350 for each additional hour after the initial period of two hours).
 This fee includes all expenses.
 The client will be invoiced after each meeting.

 For more information, call Frank DiBartolomeo at (703) 509-4424 or e-mail him at firstname.lastname@example.org